KaoutharAkha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is about  Confused smiley
+This is about how to Write a script that displays a confused smiley